Chamiln17/Project_TDW/README.md

 The Database class in ``core/Database.php`` manages the connection to the MySQL database using PDO.
 It provides methods to ``connect``, ``disconnect``, ``execute queries``, and ``fetch results``.
 ## Session Management
 The ``Application`` class initializes the session with secure cookie parameters to ensure the session is properly managed and secure.
-## Conclusion
-This MVC architecture helps in organizing the codebase, making it easier to manage and scale.
-Each component has a specific responsibility, promoting separation of concerns and improving maintainability.